 1. Stone, A: "Climate change will increase frequency of Australia’s most dangerous fires", ARC Centre of Excellence, 26.11.2019.

 2. For further information see Australian Academy of Science, VIDEO: Climate Science: "Extreme weather linked to climate change".

 Author Robyn Ashton

-Service Strategy, policy and financing advice, Renewables and energy efficiency, Reporting, compliance and program audit services
+Service Strategy, policy and financing advice, Decarbonisation technologies, Reporting, compliance and program audit services

 Date November 2019How relevant is business as usual thinking in a world where climate change presents an uncertain future?